plfa/plfa.github.io/courses/TSPL/2022/tspl.md

 courseworks.
 Students who undertake the coursework and mock exam typically get 50 points (out of 50) on the final exam.
-In order to conform with the University's Common Marking Scheme, students may typically get only 10 points (out of 25) on the optional project.
+In order to conform with the University's Common Marking Scheme, students may typically get only 10 points or less (out of 25) on the optional project.
 Attempting the optional project may not be a good use of time compared to other courses where there are easier marks to be had.